cairo-book/cairo-book/src/ch11-10-associated-items.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:main}}
 ```

-The point is that `bar` doesn't need to use a second generic type for the packing result type, this information is actually associated with the impl of the `Pack` trait.
+As you can see, `bar` doesn't need to specify a second generic type for the packing result.
+This information is hidden in the implementation of the `Pack` trait, making the function signature cleaner and more flexible.
+Associated types allow us to express the same functionality with less verbosity, while still maintaining the flexibility of generic programming.

 ## Associated Constants